Hoskins has 2 HRs, 5 RBIs as Nola, Phillies top Rockies 7-5 - WHIZ News

 DENVER (AP) — Rhys Hoskins homered twice and drove in five runs to back seven solid innings from Aaron Nola that sent the Philadelphia Phillies past the Colorado Rockies 7-5 on Saturday night.

-Nola (2-1), who threw a shutout against St. Louis on Sunday, allowed four runs and six hits but settled down after the fifth.
+Nola (2-1), who threw a shutout Sunday against St. Louis, allowed four runs and six hits but settled down after the fifth.
 He retired his last seven batters, added a single at the plate and was on base for both of Hoskins’ homers.

+“It’s cool when guys hit home runs when I’m on the base.
+I don’t have to run too hard,” Nola said.
+“Rhys came up big.”

-Héctor Neris worked around a triple in the ninth to get his third save in four chances.
+Héctor Neris worked around a triple in the ninth to get his third save in four chances and preserve the win for Nola.

+“Anytime you can go seven innings and only give up three or four runs here it’s not too bad,” Phillies manager Joe Girardi said.
+“It’s a lot different than other places.
+It was huge.”

 It was the sixth time in his career Hoskins has hit two home runs in a game and the first since Sept.
 2, 2019, at Cincinnati.